-Three main subclasses have been defined in the Physical Universe.
-The real universe is subdivided into two big main regions: System and Environment.
-No further subdivision has been introduced in the Environment, while the System has been subdivided into Device (subassemblies) and Elements (parts).
-The Device is defined according to its specific Functional Abstraction (Figure 11); in other words, it is defined by its capability to perform a subfunction or an auxiliary function required for the functioning of the system itself.
-A further subclass Connection Point has been defined to identify the portions of devices, elements, and/or environment through which they interact with the others.
-The sum of the connection points in conjunction with the surfaces limiting devices, elements, and/or environment are the Interface.
-The third subclass of the Physical Universe is the Boundary that is the Interface between the System and the Environment.
+Three main sub-classes have been defined in the Physical Universe.
+The real universe is subdivided in two big main regions: System and Environment.
+No further subdivision has been introduced in the Environment, while the System has been subdivided in Device (sub-assemblies) and Elements (parts).
+The Device is defined according to its specific Functional Abstraction (Figure 11); in other words, it is defined by its capability to perform a sub-function or an auxiliary function required for the functioning of the system itself.
+A further sub-class Connection Point has been defined to identify the portions of devices, elements and/or environment through which they interact with the others.
+The sum of the connection points in conjunction with the surfaces limiting devices, elements and/or environment are the Interface.
+The third sub-class of the Physical Universe is the Boundary that is the Interface between the System and the Environment.